 (a) the State Registrar, if the merger is to result in a State co-operative or the transfer is to a State co-operative; or

-(b) the participating Registrar, if the merger is to result in a co-operative under the co-operatives law of the participating State concerned or the transfer is to such a co-operative;
+(b) the participating Registrar, if the merger is to result in a co-operative under the corresponding co-operatives law of the participating jurisdiction concerned or the transfer is to such a co-operative;

+assets means any legal or equitable estate or interest (whether present or future and whether vested or contingent) in real or personal property of any description (including money) and includes securities, choses in action and documents;

+liabilities means liabilities, debts and obligations (whether present or future and whether vested or contingent);

-State co-operative means a co-operative registered in this State, other than a foreign co-operative;
+State co-operative means a co-operative registered in this State;

 State Registrar means the Registrar of this State.

+[Section 389 amended by No. 7 of 2016 s.
+144.]

 390. Authority for merger or transfer of engagements

 (1) A State co-operative and a participating co-operative may consolidate all or any of their assets, liabilities and undertakings by way of merger or transfer of engagements approved under this Division.

-(2) A State co-operative and a non-participating co-operative may consolidate all or any of their assets, liabilities and undertakings by way of merger or transfer of engagements approved under this Division if —

-(a) the merger is to result in a State co-operative; or

-(b) the transfer is to a State co-operative.
+[(2) deleted]

+[Section 390 amended by No. 7 of 2016 s.
+145.]

 391. Requirements before application can be made

 (1) Before a State co-operative and a participating co-operative can apply for approval under this Division of a merger or transfer of engagements, the proposed merger or transfer must have been approved by each of the co-operatives by —